-4 Final Remarks
+5 Final Remarks

 This document lists the framework level requirements (or global requirements) for the MIRAI Framework, produced under task T1.1 of project ITEA3 MIRAI.
-The output of this task will feed subsequent tasks of WP2 and WP3, whose purpose is to design and implement the MIRAI framework.
-A revised version of this document is scheduled for M18, in which the presented requirement list will be reviewed and updated with inputs from the on-going work on the development of Machine Learning models (in WP2) and the reference architecture for the MIRAI Framework (in WP3).
+The output of this task will feed tasks of WP2, WP3, WP4 and WP5.
+The present document is an updated version of "D.1.1 Framework Requirements List - $1^{st}$ Leg" initially released in 2021.